~7 Sirens Cove is now accepting applications for 2022~

 If you are a current Siren member and would like to sponsor a friend, click here.
 The sooner we meet sponsees, the sooner we can give them a proper pirate initiation and get to know them.
 We consider sponsor applications until 8/15 of each year.
 Many potential sirens attend social nights or work days as a way to see if our camp is the right home for them and visa versa.
 We are all here to have a great amazing burn, and for each camper brings to the cove their participatory style!
 Note, all new members must arrive on playa by sundown of the Wednesday before Labor Day.

-Is your life too important to make workdays, but you’re still super rad?
+Is your life too busy or far away to make workdays, but you’re still super rad?
 Petition the Senate for “Pretty Princess” dues.
 A select few are granted Pretty Princess rights and pay higher dues as part of their pre-playa contribution.
 Once on playa you will have the same responsibilities as every other member.
 To petition the Senate to be a Pretty Princess, click here.

-We are a child friendly camp.
-For this reason there is no smoking in camp common areas (including vaping); nudity, however, is welcome.
+So do we!
+Many Sirens bring their children, and our camp has a kid’s play area with games, swings, slides and more.
+Because we are a child friendly camp, there is no smoking in camp common areas (including vaping); nudity, however, is welcome.
 Considering camping with a child?
 To join the Sirens you must have been on playa without your child at least once.
 All guardians must be either present or in agreement with the child’s attending Burning Man.